JMicallef97/WinForms-Font-Swapper/README.md

 # Clearing Replacement Fonts

 The function below will clear all replacement fonts from the WinForms Font Swapper library, but it will not change the fonts of any controls.
-It is **highly recommended** to run this function after the "undo font changes" function (see the "Undoing Font Changes" section), to avoid unexpected font changes.
 ```
 WinFormsFontSwapper.clearReplacementFonts();
 ```